fromtheroot/ai-stack/README.md

 ### Accessing local files

-The self-hosted AI starter kit will create a shared folder (by default, located in the same directory) which is mounted to the n8n container and allows n8n to access files on disk.
+AI Stack will create a shared folder (by default, located in the same directory) which is mounted to the n8n container and allows n8n to access files on disk.
 This folder within the n8n container is located at `/data/shared` -- this is the path you’ll need to use in nodes that